DevSnowin/DevSnowin/README.md

 # Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">, I'm Snowin
 #### Web Developer and Designer 🧑‍💻

-I'm Snowin from India, and I do website, Graphics Design, and Digital Marketing for businesses to grow.
+I'm Snowin from India, and I do website, Graphics Design, and Digital Marketing for businesses.
 I enjoy learning languages and frameworks like React and React Native.
 I also enjoy doing stuff like wireframing, UI/UX, and designs in general.
-You can check out my [Personal Site](https://www.devsnow.in).
+You can check out my [Personal Site](https://www.devsnow.in) for more details.

 ## About me 👀
 - 🔭 I’m currently a B.E Student
 - 🌱 I’m currently learning Gatsbyjs
-- 👯 I’m looking to collaborate on Open Source Projects
+- 👯 I’m looking forward to collaborate on Open Source Projects
 - 🤔 I’m looking for help with Full Stack Development Senior Guidance
 - 💬 Ask me about Web Dev
 - 📫 How to reach me: [Personal Site](https://www.devsnow.in)